oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 - A JavaScript application that relies on a backend component for handling OAuth responsibilities, but calls resource servers directly using the access token (Token-Mediating Backend)
 - A JavaScript application acting as the client, handling all OAuth responsibilities in the browser (Browser-based OAuth Client)

-Each of these architecture patterns offer a different trade-off between security and simplicity.
+Each of these architectural patterns offers a different trade-off between security and simplicity.
 The patterns in this section are presented in decreasing order of security.

 Backend For Frontend (BFF) {#pattern-bff}